-Investigation is still ongoing at this time, however early indications are that one batch of 91 octane petrol and three batches of 95 octane petrol have been released between the end of November and the middle of December, which we suspect contained higher than usual levels of “active” sulphur that could potentially affect a specific engine component in some types of vehicle.
+Investigation is still ongoing at this time, however early indications are that one batch of 91 octane petrol and three batches of 95 octane petrol were released between the end of November and the middle of December, which we suspect contained higher than usual levels of “active” sulphur that could potentially affect a specific engine component in some types of vehicle.
 Diesel and 98 octane fuels are not affected.

-BP, Mobil and Z all would have taken some of this fuel for sale to customers.
 This fuel will have been used up at service stations by now, and motorists should not be concerned with the fuel they are buying now.
 Additional testing has been conducted to give assurance of this.

 Almost every brand in the market could potentially have sold this fuel, except Gull which imports its own fuel.

-No. And we stress the point: we don’t think this will have or will have had any impact on the overwhelming majority of vehicles.
+No. And we stress the point: we don’t think this has or will have had any impact on the overwhelming majority of vehicles.
 There are approximately four million vehicles in New Zealand, this fuel was sold widely across almost all fuel retailing brands.
-As an indication of the scale of this issue, the fuel industry has received only a small number of complaints for one brand of vehicle.
+As an indication of the scale of this issue, the fuel industry has received only a small number of complaints.

-If the current issues being experienced in these vehicles is shown to be connected to the fuel we would not have expect these levels of active sulphur to present a problem for the vast majority of vehicles.
-Most motor vehicles have fuel sender units with a level of additional protection against such an occurrence.
+We do not expect these levels of active sulphur to present a problem for the vast majority of vehicles, as most motor vehicles have fuel sender units with a level of additional protection against such an occurrence.”

 Fuel companies will assess any claims for the costs of repairs that are found to be a result of this issue.

 We encourage vehicle owners primarily in the Auckland area who have refuelled between approximately late November and the middle of December – particularly owners of Holden, Mazda and Toyota – who have concerns around the accuracy of their fuel gauge to ensure they maintain their gauges reading at above half full before having their fuel sender unit inspected by their local vehicle dealer or mechanic.